mateuszone/workout-tracking/README.md

 # workout-tracking
-Simple script which analyses user input about his workout training(using nutritioni api) and saves user workout data in google sheet using google sheet api
+## Simple script which analyses user text input about his workout(Nutritionix API).
+## and saves user workout data in google sheet using google sheet api